 Faithless Christians

 Jesus is caught in a storm at sea in today’s Gospel and tells disciples to have faith.
-Paul says he has faith in Jesus and writes his letters after Jesus establishes the Community of God for all people.
-However, in Paul’s writings there is a sinking feeling he doubts both Jesus and the Community of … Continue reading “Faithless Christians”
+Years later, Paul says he has faith in Jesus and writes letters after Jesus has already established the Community of God for all people.
+However, in Paul’s writings there is a sinking feeling he doubts both Jesus and … Continue reading “Faithless Christians”

 Have We Done What We Were Obliged To Do?

-Faith is generally understood as believing in a Supreme Being, and, perhaps, believing that because of our faith, that Supreme Being will do something for us.
-The prophet Habakkuk, in this Sunday’s first reading, has such faith and believes his Lord will do something for him, “O Lord, … I cry out to you.”
-The … Continue reading “Have We Done What We Were Obliged To Do?”
+Faith is generally understood as believing in a Supreme Being.
+Often attached to that belief is another belief, that because of our faith, that Supreme Being will do something for us.
+The prophet Habakkuk, in this Sunday’s first reading, has such faith and believes his Lord will do something for him, “O Lord, … I … Continue reading “Have We Done What We Were Obliged To Do?”

 Suffering and Violence: Reality and Fable